snakster/cpp.react/tutorials/BasicAlgorithms.md

 While signals are stateful in the sense that they store their current value, all dependent signals (i.e. not `VarSignals`) could be expressed as pure functions of their predecessors.
-With `Iterate`, we can create signals that calculate their new value as a function of their current value.
+The `Iterate` function allows us to create signals that use their current state to calculate the next value.

-This is demonstrated on the example of a reactive counter:
+A simple application that makes use of this is a signal-based counter:
 {% highlight C++ %}
 class Counter
 {